cybercongress/go-cyber/docs/cyberd.md

 ## Notion of consensus computer

-Consensus computer is an abstract computing machine that emerge from agents interactions.
+Consensus computer is an abstract computing machine that emerges from agents interactions.

 A consensus computer has a capacity in terms of fundamental computing resources such as memory and computing.
-In order to interact with agents a computer need a bandwidth.
+In order to interact with agents, a computer needs a bandwidth.

 Ideal consensus computer is a computer in which:

 ```
-sum of all *individual agents* computations and memory
+the sum of all *individual agents* computations and memory
 is equal to
-sum of all verified by agents computations and memory of a *consensus computer*
+the sum of all verified by agents computations and memory of a *consensus computer*
 ```

 We know that: